swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 Lifetime dependence in this case is not neatly tied to stored properties as in the previous example.
 The interesting lifetimes in the case of a `Span` with non-`Escapable` elements are the lifetime of the memory being referenced, as well as the lifetime constraint on the referenced elements.
-We could declare these as abstract lifetime members of `Span`, and allow those member to be referenced in lifetime dependency declarations:
+We could declare these as abstract lifetime members of `Span`, and allow those members to be referenced in lifetime dependency declarations:

 ```swift
 @lifetimes(element: Element, memory)